 Fisher Representation

-Legislation requires that the Minister consults with the relevant advisory committee prior to determining key fishery arrangements such as size limits, seasonal closures, gear restrictions and total allowable catch.
+Legislation requires that the Minister consults with the fishing body prior to determining key fishery arrangements such total allowable catch (TAC).

 1. Non-statutory ‘fishery consultative groups’, including representatives of the relevant certified fishery bodies, to inform the Department’s advice.

-2. Use of direct written requests to the relevant certified bodies for each fishery, prior to decision making on total allowable catch (TAC).
+2. Use of direct written requests to the relevant certified bodies for each fishery, prior to decision making on TAC.

 3. Establishment of a three-person independent marine advisory group, that can provide advice on matters such as TAC/quota, harvest strategies, resource sharing or other matters referred to it, as required.